 - Try some jobs on Airtasker.
 You’ll need to offer lower quotes than experienced Professional Organisers who have reviews.
 But it’s handy to build up a profile on this platform and get some experience away from your brand.
 You will also get some return clients who start to contact you directly.

-- In the meantime, work on your SEO and social media content to spread the word.
+- In the meantime, work on your brand, social media content and SEO (Search Engine Optimisation) to spread the word.

 How to become a Professional Organiser – further steps